Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Qiao: What specific issues?
 If it were you, how would you improve it?**

-Imran: I think the problem is that everyone rushed into the market at the same time, leading to a highly speculative bubble forming in a short period.
-In such an environment, projects find it difficult to escape the hype atmosphere and must work hard to establish a more organic and sustainable growth model, which is a challenge that needs to be faced.
+Imran: I think the problem lies in everyone flooding into the market at the same time, leading to a highly speculative bubble forming in a short period.
+In such an environment, projects find it hard to escape this hype atmosphere and must work hard to establish a more organic and sustainable growth model, which is a challenge that needs to be faced.

 Another issue is the so-called "snipers."
-These individuals buy a large number of tokens within the first few minutes of the token's launch, accounting for 5% to 10% of the total, and then quickly sell off, which is a challenge that almost all token issuances face.
+These people will buy a large number of tokens within the first few minutes of a token's launch, accounting for 5% to 10% of the total, and then quickly sell off, which is a challenge that almost all token issuances face.

 However, from another perspective, this may not be unacceptable.
-Those short-term speculators will eventually exit the market, while long-term investors who truly believe in the project's vision will stay.
+Those short-term speculators will eventually exit the market, while long-term investors who genuinely believe in the project's vision will stay.

-More importantly, this phenomenon indicates that through token issuance, an application can quickly attract market attention and users without relying on traditional public relations activities, media coverage, or venture capital support.
-As long as a token is launched, it can spark discussions and then use that heat to build a community.
+More importantly, this phenomenon indicates that through token issuance, an application can quickly attract market attention and users without relying on traditional PR activities, media coverage, or venture capital support.
+As long as a token is launched, it can spark discussions and then use this hype to build a community.

 The Future of Tokenization

-Imran: I believe we are entering a whole new era—almost everything will be tokenized in the future.
+Imran: I believe we are entering a brand new era—almost everything will be tokenized in the future.

 Qiao: Yes, for example, Ondo is tokenizing stocks, bonds, and more.

 Imran: They are building a platform that allows anyone to tokenize stocks, bonds, and ETFs.
-And as the policy environment changes, the process of tokenization is accelerating.
+And with changes in the policy environment, the process of tokenization is accelerating.

-But it is important to note that a network means not only liquidity but also attention.
-When you start, you may have nothing and need to drive a two-sided market, such as on the Vector platform, where one side is callers and the other is traders.
-At this point, tokens become an excellent tool for incentivizing network cold starts.
-They can bring momentum and heat, attract users' attention, and promote the formation of network effects.
+But it is important to note that networks mean not only liquidity but also attention.
+When you start, you may have nothing and need to drive a two-sided market, such as on the Vector platform, where one side is callers and the other side is traders.
+At this point, tokens become an excellent tool to incentivize the cold start of the network.
+They can bring momentum and heat, attract users' attention, and facilitate the formation of network effects.
 If you can create a truly popular product, users will naturally stay.

-I've also noticed an interesting phenomenon.
-In the past few years, due to regulatory reasons, many people have thought that the only use of tokens is as securities or assets.
-This has led us to almost forget the original purpose of tokens—they were not meant to become securities but to help launch networks.
+I also noticed an interesting phenomenon.
+In the past few years, due to regulatory reasons, many people believed that the only use of tokens was as a security or asset.
+This led us to almost forget the original purpose of tokens—they were not meant to become securities but to help kickstart networks.

-Now, as the policy environment changes, some smart entrepreneurs have begun to recognize this again and use tokens to build new products.
+Now, with changes in the policy environment, some smart entrepreneurs have begun to recognize this again and are using tokens to build entirely new products.
 I believe that in the next two to three years, this trend will become increasingly evident, and tokens will be everywhere.

 Two Main Tokenization Models